entigolabs/platform-apis/docs/api/WebApp.md

 # WebApp

 :::note Tiers
-This feature is available for the following tiers: Basic, Standard, Premium
+This feature is available for the following tiers: **Basic, Standard, Premium**.
 :::